"Drill for oil? You mean drill into the ground to try and find oil? You're crazy."

 Employement of Plant and System Operators

-Employement of Pump Operators Station Operators
+Pump Operators Station Operators

 Operate a variety of drills to remove underground oil and gas.
 They also remove core samples for testing during oil and gas exploration.
 There are around 1,800 of these workers in Oil and Gas extraction.
 You will find this worker connecting sections of dril pipe, operating drilling equipment, and raising drill pipes.
 Common job titles for this occupation are Drill Operator, Driller, and Oil Rig Operator